The Rumie Initiative: History

 The Rumie Initiative was founded by Tariq Fancy in 2013 to educate children in underserved communities around the world using affordable technology.

 Rumie's products are deployed in more than 20 countries worldwide.
 The organization received popular attention during the 2014 Ebola Crisis, when it partnered with the Liberian NGO Camp for Peace to deploy Rumie tablets as part of a rehabilitation program for child soldiers.
 As a result of the Ebola epidemic, however, schools across the country were shuttered, and Rumie's tablets quickly became a resource for children to continue their education from home.

 In 2015, Rumie began deploying its technology to assist children affected by the Syrian refugee crisis.
 At the time, a primary challenge was the deficit of free digital learning content for Syrian students.
 In response to this issue, Rumie announced during a 2015 presentation at Y-Combinator that it was opening the LearnCloud—a portal for free-license learning content, allowing users to find, share, and rate free digital educational resources.

 In 2020, Rumie pivoted more strongly into microlearning around the start of the COVID-19 pandemic, building and publishing its library of short, practical “Bytes” lessons.
-Launching GSMA funded eLearning programs in Afghanistan and Pakistan Rumie provided multi language localized content in Farsi, Dari, and Pashto.
-Working with LEARN Afghanistan lead by Pashtana Durrani, Roshan Telcoms for distribution, and local organization.
+Launching GSMA funded eLearning programs in Afghanistan and Pakistan Rumie provided multi language localized content in Persian, Dari, and Pashto.
+Working with LEARN Afghanistan led by Pashtana Durrani, Roshan Telcoms for distribution, and local organization.
 By August 2022, Rumie reported that since launching its microlesson (“Byte”) library at the start of the pandemic, it had reached over 1 million learners globally.